MiddletonCommunityVoice/services-list/content/about.md

 [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com), or send a
 **TEXT MESSAGE ONLY to 0797 070 8448.**
-Calls to this number will not be answered and voicemails will not be acted upon
+Calls to this number will not be answered and voicemails will not be acted upon.

-You can use and  A to Z search by use the tags.
-Type in yiur browser  www.betterhealth4.org.uk/tags
+You can use an A to Z search by use the tags.
+Type in your browser  www.betterhealth4.org.uk/tags

 ## Please scroll down to access our directory.